 You may be the first in your family but you are not the first at HGSE.
 Harvard considers you a first generation college student if you were the first generation of your immediate family to graduate from a four-year college or the equivalent.
 First Generation students as well as students from historically disenfranchised communities are an integral part of HGSE.
-Programming throughout the academic year will use the acronym FLIC.
 We work to support students who commonly "don't know what they don't know."
 We aim to introduce students to the large number of possibilities and opportunities here at HGSE.

-During Orientation, we held a welcome session and reception for First Gen Students.
+During Orientation, we will host a welcome session and reception for First Gen Students.

-FLIC students were all also invited to our Faculty Panel for Research Methods.
-Panelists spoke to the importance of Quantitative and other research method skills for advancing academic and professional careers for students from under-represented groups.
+First Gen students are encouraged to attend our Faculty Panel for Research Methods, which will be confirmed in the near future.
+Panelists will speak about the importance of Quantitative and other research method skills for advancing academic and professional careers for students from under-represented groups.

 The Bureau of Study Counsel at Harvard provides academic counseling, workshops and discussions, peer tutoring, the Harvard Course in Reading and Study Strategies, and self-help materials in the BSC’s Cranium Corner and on the website.

 Mental Health Services has affinity group based counseling services

 Student Life at Harvard